 We consistently need sound, capable horses to teach our students on a daily basis.
-Horses should be discipline-appropriate with prior competition experience and a willing temperament.
-Our program serves students of all experience levels, from the complete beginner through the most advanced; as such, we seek a variety of horses to suit their needs and give them a safe, fulfilling educational experience.
+Horses should be discipline-appropriate with prior competition experience.
+Our program serves students of all experience levels, from the complete beginner through the most advanced and our horses are our most treasured teammates.

-In order to ensure a good fit between donated horses and our program, we ask that prospective horses be of the appropriate breed type and training level for our disciplines of dressage, hunt seat, western horsemanship, and reining.
+In order to ensure a good fit between donated horses and our needs, we ask that prospective horses be of the appropriate breed type and training level for our disciplines of dressage, hunt seat, western horsemanship, and reining.